 Create manual territories

-Territories can be created by clicking Solve in the Analysis group on the Territory Solution tab.
+You can create territories by clicking Solve in the Analysis group on the Territory Design tab.
 To activate the tab, you must first create a Territory Solution.
 Once the Territory Solution is created, select any of the Territory Solution layers—for example, Territories in the Contents pane.
-This opens the Territory Solution tab.
+This opens the Territory Design tab.

-Once the Territory Solution tab is opened, select the level to be modified.
-You can either create a new territory, reassign existing records to an existing territory, or unassign records from a territory.
+Once the Territory Design tab is opened, select the level to be modified.
+You can either create a territory, reassign existing records to an existing territory, or unassign records from a territory.
 You can also manually edit territories to fine-tune them.